Keksmania/FileToYoutube/FileToYoutube/Readme.md

 As you will see the coding is not very good, but I wanted to make sure people can trust the code.

 I don't want people to waste a lot of electricity for nothing.
-Try to keep files small. <3
+Try to keep files small. <3  Also YouTube will throttle your download speed if you download too much data in a small period of time.

 ![encoding ubuntu 22.04](https://github.com/Keksmania/FileToYoutube/blob/d191b0677aaac9baeb045b76ff12b334729fe81a/FileToYoutube/ImageReadme.png?raw=true)